Tribal Habits is a browser-based application and requires a constant internet connection. It is a lightweight platform with minimal IT requirements.

 While you can access content creation and platform administration functions from your mobile, the experience is not optimised for those complex functions.

 Tribal Habits sends a variety of email notifications to your users.
 You can learn more about this process, the settings for the email 'From' user (Primary Admin) and how to manage any internal email filters at your organisation at this article.

 Tribal Habits can support up to Level AA requirements under Web Accessibility Content Guidelines 2.1.
 Learn more about our approach and support for accessible users at this article.

 For single-sign-on environments, we support the SAML 2.0 standard.
 You can learn more about our SSO set-up here.
 This includes support for popular SSO platforms including Microsoft Azure AD and ADFS, Okta, OneLogin, Salesforce and more.

-For most organisations, no whitelisting is required.
-However, we recommend white-listing the following emails and domains in your corporate firewalls to ensure maximum compatibility (particularly if you have a vigorous IT security process!).
+For most organisations, no safe listing (whitelisting) is required.
+However, we recommend safe-listing the following emails and domains in your corporate firewalls to ensure maximum compatibility (particularly if you have a vigorous IT security process!).